 Alerts are targeted to impacted geographic areas, some smaller than counties, where threats occur and Lewis said customers will receive the message if they travel into an area where an alert has been issued or if they are already within the area using a WEA-capable device.

 The alerts are required under the Warning, Alert and Response Network (WARN) Act, a 2006 law that established a voluntary, national emergency alert system called for by President Bush in the aftermath of the Sept.
-11, 2001 al-Qaeda terrorist attacks on the U.S. that killed more than 3,000 people, damaged the Pentagon and destroyed the World Trade Center in New York City.
+11, 2001 al-Qaeda terrorist attacks on the U.S. that killed 2,996 people, damaged the Pentagon and destroyed the World Trade Center in New York City.

 For more information about Wireless Emergency Alerts and CMAS on the C Spire network, go to www.cspire.com/cmas.